 If you need a copy card designated for your research, please contact your assigned research accountant.

-Conference Room Reservations
+Conference and Event Room Reservations

 Conference rooms may not be available during the finals, as all of them will be used for administering exams for students with DRC accommodation.
 Please note: BSOE conference rooms are being much more heavily used by BSOE faculty and for BSOE-DRC student exam accommodations, so future availability may be quite limited or we may be unable to reserve rooms for other units.